Highly Pathogenic Avian Influenza (HPAI) Resources and News

 On March 25, 2024, the U.S. Department of Agriculture (USDA) confirmed Highly Pathogenic Avian Influenza (HPAI) in samples collected from dairy cattle in the United States.
 The agency confirmed there is no threat to human health, and milk and meat remain safe to consume.

 Colorado Livestock Association is carefully monitoring information regarding the outbreak.
-We are continuing to provide accurate information for producers and will be updating this page as needed with resources from federal and state agencies.
+We continue providing accurate information and will update this page with resources as needed.

-Please contact the Colorado Department of Agriculture directly at 303-869-9130 or animalhealth@state.co.us if you have any questions or concerns.
+Please contact the Colorado Department of Agriculture at 303-869-9130 or animalhealth@state.co.us with questions.

 Updates on H5N1 Beef Safety Studies